jcomeauictx/kybyz/README.md

 ## notes on Android

 It can run under Termux.
 Install from f-droid, not from the App Store.
+You will need to install a number of packages, including `python`, `uwsgi`, and many others I can't think of at the moment.
+And with `pip`, you will have to get, at least, `pylint`.

-Termux has the uwsgi package, but no plugin for Python, so `git clone https://github.com/jcomeauictx/uwsgi` at the Termux shell prompt, cd to the directory, and
+Termux has the uwsgi package, but no plugin for Python, so we must build one.

+1. `git clone https://github.com/jcomeauictx/uwsgi` at the Termux shell prompt, and cd to the directory
-`python uwsgiconfig.py --plugin plugins/python core python3` as gleaned from
-<https://stackoverflow.com/a/38863007/493161>.
-Then cd back to the kybyz
+2. Find what version of uwsgi you have; `uwsgi --version`.
+I had 2.0.20
+3. Check out that version into its own branch:
+   `git checkout tags/2.0.20 -bv2.0.20`
+4. `PYTHON=python3 uwsgi --build-plugin "plugins/python python3"`
-directory and symlink: `ln -s ../uwsgi/python3-plugin.so .`.
+5. `cd ../kybyz`; and `ln -s ../uwsgi/python3_plugin.so .`

-Then `make PYLINT=echo`
+6. `make`